BusAI-Self-Driving-Car/CarND-Functional-Safety-Project/README.md

 **Risk** measures the level of danger in a situation.
 An example of a high risk situation is one that it is likely to happen and also cause serious injury.

 *Faults leads to failures.
 A failure leads to a hazard.
 A hazard has a certain a level of risk.*

+An **Item** is just a high level system in the vehicle; in this case, the item is the lane assistance system.

+A **System** is a set of elements that have at least:
+* a sensor
+* a controller
+* an actuator

+Here is a summary how ISO 26262 labels system hierarchies with typical examples for each part:

+![alt text][system-hierarchy]